swaptacular/swpt-k8s-config/README.md

 viewer:$1$2gwQXkVy$An9E0C66KIGsgQ/KhPWoD.
 ```

-Then we need to run a simple script which will automatically generate
+Then you need to run a simple script which will automatically generate
 some secrets:

 **Note**: You will be asked to enter information about a self-signed